BlockchainCommons/zmigrate/docs/bestpractices.md

 * _Example:_ Zecwallet private keys are encrypted with the secretbox Rust crate, using a doublesha256 of the user's password and a random nonce and a combination of Salsa20 and Poly1305.
 Even if the password and nonce were known, an importing wallet may not know the procedure to use them to decrypt, which is why decryption must occur prior to the migration of the data file.

-***[All:] Securely Transmit Data.*** Because ZeWIF contains sensitive, decrypted data, it must be transmitted securely.
-Encrypted means such as SSH, Tor, and HTTPS are the best choices, but an [Animated QR](https://developer.blockchaincommons.com/animated-qrs/) is also fairly secure.
-If the transmission mechanism is not secure (such as Bluetooth or NFC transmission), ensure that the data is encrypted before transmission, as discussed below.
+***[All:] Securely Transmit Data.*** Because ZeWIF contains sensitive, decrypted data, it should be encrypted both at rest and on the wire.
+On the wire secure protocols such as SSH, Tor, and HTTPS are the best choices, but an [Animated QR](https://developer.blockchaincommons.com/animated-qrs/) is also fairly secure.
+If the transmission protocol is not secure (such as Bluetooth or NFC transmission), ensure that the data is encrypted before transmission, as discussed below.

 * _Example:_ ZSampleWallet offers an Animated QR of an `ur:envelope` as a ZeWIF export function.
 If another wallet has been programmed to read in that data, the transmission should be fairly secure (absent unlikely in-person surveillance).

-***[All:] Re-Encrypt for Storage.*** If ZeWIF data is going to be stored at rest, and if it contains sensitive data (which will almost always be the case), it should be re-encrypted.
+***[All:] Encrypt for Storage.*** If ZeWIF data is going to be stored at rest, and if it contains sensitive data (which will almost always be the case), it should be encrypted at rest.
 If you are using `zmigrate`, this can be done with the `--encrypt` flag.
 You can also encrypt a ZeWIF file that you're already generated with the [bc-envelope-cli-rust app](https://github.com/BlockchainCommons/bc-envelope-cli-rust), since all ZeWIF files are Envelope-compliant.

 * _Example:_ `zmigrate` can encrypt with a command like `zmigrate --encrypt --from zcash --to zewif input-file output-file`.